Best Academic Paper AI Tools for Source-Checked Research

 |---|---|---|---|---|

-Table 1: Use the table as a workflow-stage starting point.
-A doctoral literature review, a policy evidence scan, and an undergraduate paper outline have different failure modes.
+Table 1: Use the table as a starting point.
+A thesis review, a policy scan, and a class paper each carry different risks.

-A tool can find more papers while giving you less passage-level evidence for the final claim.
+A broad search may find more papers but give you less help checking the final claim.

 Verify academic paper answers in Atlas